[Updated 23 June 2019]

 Can’t afford an expensive DSLR?
 Or just not willing to lug around tons of camera equipment with you when you travel?
-The smartphone to the rescue!
-Aside from its portability, you can download applications and invest in external attachments to give your smartphone camera “DSLR-like” qualities.
+Here comes the smartphone to the rescue!
+Aside from its portability, you can download applications and invest in external accessories to give your smartphone camera “DSLR-like” qualities.

-Here are 12 photography tips for the traveller in you, and all you need is a smartphone with a camera.
-It doesn’t matter which phone you are using, whether you are #TeamApple or #TeamAndroid, as long it is a smartphone.
-Do note that camera capabilities of different smartphones may differ though.
+We have many photography tips for the traveller in you, and all you need is a smartphone with a camera.
+It doesn’t matter which phone you are using, whether you are #TeamApple or #TeamAndroid, as long it is a smartphone!
+Do note that the camera capabilities of various smartphones may differ though.

 1. Play with angles